 In this article you will learn how to improve the sound quality of instruments in your MIDI files and get some ideas as to what to try further.
 We will also highlight some caveats.

-As members of many forums and Facebook groups, we often see music makers complaining that instruments in their MIDI files sound unsophisticated, so they are looking for ways to improve the sound quality of instruments in their MIDI files.
+As members of many forums and Facebook groups, we often see music makers complaining that instruments in their MIDI files sound unsophisticated.
+That’s the reason why they are looking for ways to improve the sound quality of instruments in their MIDI files.
 Most of them are solo live performing users – singers, guitarists, keyboardists, or duos – all of who typically use backing tracks and want to make their sound more appealing to their audience.

 In the Gig Performer world, this is very easy and straightforward to achieve.
-In general, you simply load the desired MIDI file in a MIDI File Player and instead of using a basic General MIDI player (aka ROMPLER), route the individual tracks to high quality audio plugins – as a bonus point, you also get a great visual overview of your setup.
+In general, you first load the desired MIDI file in a MIDI File Player.
+Instead of using a basic General MIDI player (aka ROMPLER), you route the individual tracks to high quality audio plugins.
+As a bonus point, you also get a great visual overview of your setup.

-For the purposes of this article, we have built a gig file (i.e. a project file in Gig Performer) using a simple example MIDI file found on the Internet along with some free VST plugins to demonstrate this concept.
+For the purposes of this article, we have built a gig file (i.e. a project file in Gig Performer) using a simple example MIDI file found on the Internet.
+We used some free VST plugins to demonstrate this concept.
 You can download this gig file at the end of this article.

 MIDI files and Gig Performer’s MIDI File Player

 Before we get started, understand that MIDI files themselves don’t produce any sound at all.
 They don’t contain any audio data and are typically small in size.
-What they do contain, however, are the MIDI messages (such as Note On/Note Off, pitch bend, aftertouch and CC events) that define how the file should be played – what notes are played and possibly on what instrument, etc. Therefore, to be able to hear the sound MIDI files need to be forwarded somewhere, for example, to hardware keyboards or in our case to VST plugins.
+What they do contain, however, are the MIDI messages.
+Examples of these messages are Note On/Note Off, pitch bend, aftertouch and CC events.
+These messages define how the file should be played – what notes are played and possibly on what instrument, etc. Therefore, to be able to hear the sound MIDI files need to be forwarded somewhere, for example, to hardware keyboards or in our case to VST plugins.

 The first thing you will need is obviously a MIDI file for the song you are planning to perform.
 You can of course create one using pretty much any DAW or MIDI sequencer (e.g. Logic Pro, Reaper, Cubase) or even with simple MIDI editors such as MidiEditor (we mentioned it in this article) that can export a standard MIDI file (SMF).